gazebosim/design/finding_resources.md

 #### Schemes

 Ignition's internal mechanisms will treat all schemes the same way, by stripping them from the path.
-However, downstream libraries are welcome to handle special schemes as they wish.
+However, downstream projects are welcome to handle special schemes as they wish.

 That means that for Ignition, the following are equivalent: